 The Motion to Suppress is a logical outgrowth of a century-old legal doctrine known as the “Exclusionary Rule.”
 Throughout history, courts grappled with the question of how to prevent and remedy unlawful government overreach during criminal investigations.
 Equally challenging was determining just what recourse a defendant had, whose rights were infringed by such overzealous policing.
 The Exclusionary Rule surfaced in the United States Supreme Court early in the twentieth century to address this dilemma.

 Almost a hundred years ago, in Weeks v.
-United States, 232 U.S. 383 (1914), the U.S. Supreme Court unanimously held that the warrantless seizure of items from a private residence constitutes a violation of the Fourth Amendment.
-The remedy for this constitutional infringement, was to exclude all evidence obtained as a result of the unlawful seizure.
-Id.
-In summation, Weeks held that when a search or seizure violates the 4th Amendment rights of a defendant, any evidence obtained as a result of the search or seizure should be deemed inadmissible at trial against the defendant.
+United States, 232 U.S. 383 (1914), the U.S. Supreme Court unanimously held that the warrantless seizure of items from a private residence constituted a violation of the Fourth Amendment.
+The remedy for this constitutional infringement, was to exclude all evidence obtained as a result of the unlawful seizure.4 In summation, Weeks held that when a search or seizure violates the 4th Amendment rights of a defendant, any evidence obtained as a result of the search or seizure should be deemed inadmissible at trial against the defendant.
 This was done both to serve as a remedy for the defendant, whose rights were violated, and to deter law enforcement from violating the rights of suspects.
 This is the heart of the Exclusionary Rule, and the modern basis for the Motion to Suppress evidence.

 Though the decision in Weeks formally established the authority of the Exclusionary Rule as a binding precedent, it did so only on a federal level.
 In fact, for many years after the decision in Weeks, most states continued to reject the Exclusionary Rule.
 But that came to an end in 1961, when the U. S. Supreme Court in Mapp v.
 Ohio, 367 U.S. 643 (1961), resolved the issue holding that the exclusionary rule applied to the states as a matter of Fourteenth Amendment due process.
 Thus, the Exclusionary Rule became the law of the land.

 Generally, a defendant can move to suppress their own statement(s), when they believe the statement(s) was taken in violation of their 5th Amendment right to remain silent, and/or their 6th Amendment right to counsel.
-This is where defendants allege that their statements were taken in the absence of properly administered Miranda Warnings.
+This is often where defendants allege that their statements were taken in the absence of properly administered Miranda Warnings.

 In the landmark case Miranda v.
 Arizona, 384 U.S. 436 (1966), the United States Supreme Court ruled that before a defendant (who is in custody) may be interrogated by police, the defendant must be advised of the following: 1) They have the right to remain silent; 2) That anything they say can be used against them; 3) They have the right to have an attorney present during questioning; and 4) If they cannot afford an attorney, one will be provided at public expense.
 If these warnings are not administered properly, a motion to suppress properly filed and argued will exclude (or suppress) the statements.